-Inside Les Miles' Return to College Fooball and Attempt to Resurrect Kansas
+Inside the Return of Les Miles

 "There's certainly a challenge here," Miles says.
 "I mean, I get that.
 But this is not something over the top.
 You have a lot to work with.
 It's a great school.
 This is a beautiful community."

 He isn't a caretaker.
-Nor is he a reviver who plans to give way if the program turns for someone else to enjoy the spoils.
+Nor is he a reviver who, if the program turns, plans to give way to someone else to enjoy the spoils.
 He hasn't put a timetable on how much longer he wants to coach, and he sees no reason to right now.
 Not with the work just beginning.

 The field before the spring game is a collection of the past, present and future of Kansas football.
 As Miles' team readies itself, recruits and alumni gather on the sideline.
 Both are well-represented to take in this new era, even if everyone isn't quite sure what it will look like.